Step 3: Select criteria for stratifying the study area (if necessary)

 The streams and rivers within the study area will be stratified by three Strahler Stream Order categories (Figure 4): small streams (1st and 2nd order), large streams (3rd and 4th order), and rivers (5th order and above).

 Figure 4.
-Strahler stream order categories for the West Desert District aquatic AIM monitoring design.
+Strahler stream order categories for the West Desert District lotic AIM monitoring design.
 First and second order streams are grouped into the “small stream” category, third and fourth order streams are grouped into the “large stream” category, and fifth order streams and above are grouped into the “river” category.

 Helpful Documents and Links